Stable Matching Mechanisms are Not Obviously Strategy-Proof: OSP-implementable special cases

 \begin{definition}[acyclicality] A preference profile $\bar{q}\in\prefs(M)^W$ for $W$ over $M$ is said to be \emph{cyclical} if there exist $a,b,c\in M$ and $x,y\in W$ such that $a \succ_x b \succ_x c \succ_y a$.
 If $\bar{q}$ is not cyclical, then it is said to be \emph{acyclical}. \end{definition}

-\cite{Ergin2002} shows that acyclicality of $\bar{q}$ is necessary and sufficient for $C^{\bar{q}}$ to be group strategy-proof (and not merely weakly group strategy-proof) and Pareto efficient.
+\cite{Ergin2002} shows that acyclicality of $\bar{q}$ is necessary and sufficient for $C^{\bar{q}}$ to be strongly group strategy-proof and Pareto efficient.
 We now generalize \cref{perfectly-aligned,two-by-two} by showing that acyclicality of $\bar{q}$ (as in both of these \lcnamecrefs{perfectly-aligned}) is sufficient for $C^{\bar{q}}$ to be also OSP-implementable.
-Much like the implementations in \cref{perfectly-aligned,two-by-two}, the strategy-proofness of the OSP implementation that emerges for acyclical preferences is far easier to understand that that of the standard deferred-acceptance implementation, thus showcasing the usefulness of obvious strategy-proofness in identifying easy-to-understand implementations.
-In each mechanism step, either a single man is given free pick out of all remaining $w\in W$, or two men are each given first priority over some subset of $W$ (i.e., free pick if his favorite remaining $w\in W$ is there), and second priority over the rest (i.e,. free pick out of all other remaining $w\in W$ except the one chosen by the other man if the latter invoked his first priority).
+Much like the implementations in \cref{perfectly-aligned,two-by-two}, the strategy-proofness of the OSP implementation that emerges for acyclical preferences is far easier to understand than that of the standard deferred-acceptance implementation, thus showcasing the usefulness of obvious strategy-proofness in identifying easy-to-understand implementations.
+In each mechanism step, either a single man is given free pick out of all remaining $w\in W$, or two men are each given first priority over some subset of $W$ (i.e., free pick if his favorite remaining $w\in W$ is there), and second priority over the rest (i.e., free pick out of all other remaining $w\in W$ except the one chosen by the other man if the latter invoked his first priority).

 \begin{theorem}[positive result for acyclical preferences] $C^{\bar{q}}$ is OSP-implementable for every acyclical preference profile $\bar{q}\in\prefs(M)^W$ for $W$ over $M$. \end{theorem}

 \begin{proof} We prove the result by induction over $|M|=|W|$.
 By acyclicality, at most two men are ranked by some woman as her top choice.
 If only one such man $m\in M$ exists, then he is ranked by all women as their top choice---in this case, similarly to \cref{perfectly-aligned}, we ask this man for his top choice $w \in W$, assign her to him, and then continue by induction (finding in an OSP manner the $M$-optimal stable matching between $M\setminus\{m\}$ and $W\setminus\{w\}$).
 Otherwise, there are precisely two men $a\in M$ and $b\in M$ who are ranked by some woman as her top choice.
 By acyclicality, each woman either has $a$ as her top choice and $b$ as her second-best choice, or \emph{vice versa}.\footnote{This is reminiscent of the priorities of the first two agents in bipolar serially dictatorial rules \citep{BDE05}, which are indeed included in the analysis of \cref{acyclical-osp} as a special case.} We conclude somewhat similarly to \cref{two-by-two-tree}: for each woman $w\in W$ that prefers $a$ most, we ask $a$ whether he prefers $w$ most; if so, we assign $w$ to~$a$ and continue by induction.
 Otherwise, for each woman $w\in W$ that prefers $b$ most, we ask $b$ whether he prefers $w$ most; if so, we assign $w$ to $b$ and continue by induction.
 Otherwise, we ask each of $a$ and $b$ for his top choice, assign each of them his top choice, and continue by induction.